southwinds-io/artdocs/docs/users.md

     If the user does not validate their email, within a short period of time, by clicking on the link sent, they will be automatically deleted and a new user will have to be created.

+!!! note
+    Depending on the configuration of your mail system, the verification email may go into your junk folder.

 ## Acquiring Identity Tokens

 To activate Artisan on a device, it is necessary to acquire a valid identity token.